 Calculating the “installed cost of energy”:

-For PPA purposes, a quick and dirty way to figure this out at “present value” (or cash basis) is to take the fully installed cost of your system, and divide that by the total anticipated number of kWh’s the system will produce over 20 years.
-The resulting number should be lower than the avoided cost by somewhere between 25 and 50%, depending on the size of the system and other factors.
+For PPA purposes, a quick and dirty way to figure this out at “present value” (or cash basis) is to take the fully installed cost of your system, and divide that by the total anticipated number of kWh’s the system will produce over 20 years, inclusive of your system de-rate.
+We’ve made it easy for your with this instant calculator:

 Can I deduct ITC+Adders and Grants in the “installed cost of energy”